 Presumably, the Kurdistan region in northern Iraq, on the borders with Turkey and Iran, is becoming the new playground for the Turkish Armed Forces.
-However, operating there, for long periods of time, is expected to be a challenge for the Turkish military.
+However, operating there, for long periods, is expected to be a challenge for the Turkish military.
 That is not only because of the rough terrain of the Iraqi mountains, but also because, sooner or later, Turkey will find itself in confrontation, albeit indirectly, with Turkey’s long-term frenemy, Iran.
 Despite their decades-long economic and political cooperation, Turkey and Iran are standing on opposite sides of most of the ongoing conflicts around them, in Caucasia and the Middle East.
 Iraq, where Iran enjoys ultimate political and military power, is a critical spot for both Turkey and Iran to maintain regional influence and protect their national security.

 A few days ago, Turkish Defense Minister Hulusi Akar announced the completion of the military operation "Claw Eagle-2" in the Gara mountains in northern Iraq.
 The military operation, which was supervised by Hulusi Akar, targeted the focal points of the Kurdistan Workers Party (PKK), which is designated as a foreign terrorist organization by Turkey, the United States, and some European countries.
 The operation succeeded in neutralizing a large number of PKK elements and destroying fifty PKK sites, according to Akar's affirmations.
-Yet, the operation was received by criticism and condemnation, not only among the various Kurdish factions, but also in the United States, which is supporting PKK since 2014, despite maintaining its terrorist designation.
-The Turkish people and opposition parties also condemned operation “Claw Eagle-2” for its failure to rescue the thirteen soldiers and civil servants, who had been held hostage by PKK earlier.
+Yet, the operation received criticism and condemnation, not only among the various Kurdish factions but also in the United States, which has been supporting PKK since 2014, despite maintaining its terrorist designation.
+The Turkish people and opposition parties also condemned Operation “Claw Eagle-2” for its failure to rescue the thirteen soldiers and civil servants, who had been held hostage by PKK earlier.
 The Turkish forces found their bodies, shot in the head, in the PKK cave labeled as a prison.
 Some reports accused the Turkish army of accidentally killing them during the rescue operation, but Akar declined that this could have happened.

 Turkey's intervention in Iraq, under the label of combating terrorism, is on the top list of priorities for Turkey's military strategy, in 2021.
 In his presentation before the Grand National Assembly of Turkey (TBMM), in November, Hulusi Akar stressed that the Turkish Armed Forces is determined to continue and intensify military operations against PKK elements in Syria and Iraq.
 In the presentation, Akar, also, noted that Turkey is keen to restore a positive relationship with the Iraqi government.
 Indeed, the Turkish army did not launch the recent operation in northern Iraq, before Akar had visited senior officials in Baghdad and Erbil for approval and support.

 In late January, about a week before the start of operation "Claw Eagle-2," Hulusi Akar paid a rare visit to Iraq, during which he met with the Iraqi President and senior officials in the Iraqi government in Baghdad.
-He also travelled to Erbil, where he met with top officials at Kurdistan Regional Government (KRG), who mostly belong to the Kurdistan Democratic Party (KDP).
+He also traveled to Erbil, where he met with top officials at the Kurdistan Regional Government (KRG), who mostly belong to the Kurdistan Democratic Party (KDP).
 Akar’s visit was initially scheduled to take place last summer.
 But, it got canceled by the Iraqi government after the Turkish forces accidentally killed senior officers in the Iraqi military, while attending a meeting at the border area between Turkey and Iraq.
-It took Ankara a long haul of diplomatic efforts to fix the situation, over the past few month, and arrange a new appointment for the long-sought visit of the Turkish Minister of Defense to Iraq.
-At the conclusion of his meetings in Baghdad and Erbil, in January, Hulusi Akar said that he brought up the issue of fighting PKK and that he is happy with the agreement of vision between him and the officials he met in the central government of Iraq and in the regional government in Kurdistan, in this regard.
+It took Ankara a long haul of diplomatic efforts to fix the situation, over the past few months, and arrange a new appointment for the long-sought visit of the Turkish Minister of Defense to Iraq.
+At the conclusion of his meetings in Baghdad and Erbil, in January, Hulusi Akar said that he brought up the issue of fighting PKK and that he is happy with the agreement of vision between him and the officials he met in the central government of Iraq and the regional government in Kurdistan, in this regard.

-Also, there is a large amount of Iraqi militia that are loyal to and backed by Iran.
-One of them is "Asaib Ahl al-Haq" militia, which issued a statement, the day after Turkey announced the completion of operation “Eagle Claw-2”, describing the Turkish military intervention as a "violation against all divine and international laws and norms,” and calling for the Turkish troops to leave northern Iraq, and for the central government in Baghdad to reject any military operations by the Turkish forces on Iraqi territories, in the future, otherwise the militia shall intervene “to resist the occupation.”
+Also, there is a large amount of Iraqi militia that is loyal to and backed by Iran.
+One of them is "The Asaib Ahl al-Haq" militia, which issued a statement, the day after Turkey announced the completion of Operation “Eagle Claw-2”, describing the Turkish military intervention as a "violation against all divine and international laws and norms,” and calling for the Turkish troops to leave northern Iraq, and for the central government in Baghdad to reject any military operations by the Turkish forces on Iraqi territories, in the future, otherwise the militia shall intervene “to resist the occupation.”
 This statement by the Iran-backed “Asaib Ahl al-Haq” militia could be legitimately seen as a message from Iran to deter Turkey from challenging the Iranian political and military influence inside Iraq.